nemethviktor/GeoTagNinja/readme.md

 ## When reporting bugs please specify

-- The OS's version
+- The OS's version,
-- The OS's language
+- The OS's language (incl region such as English/UK or English/USA),
-- Full path of your photo if the bug is related to exif tagging
+- Full path of your photo if the bug is related to reading or writing data,
-- Possibly upload the picture somewhere if not sensitive so I can test
+- Possibly upload the picture somewhere if not sensitive so I can test.

 ## System Requirements